-DWI Program Helps Lockhart Offenders Steer Clear of Danger
+DWI Program Helps Lockhart Residents Steer Clear of Danger

 Family and friends gathered at MTC’s Lockhart Correctional Facility in Texas to celebrate the accomplishments of graduates of the DWI Intervention program.